 What Comes Next?

 To recap, the most important thing to make a good impression during a virtual interview is showing you care.
-That’s our best virtual interview tip.
+That’s our best virtual interview tip, especially if you are new to finding a remote job.
 You will know you are making a good impression if the person you are talking to feels interested in what you are saying.